Broadcast quality MP3 (40 MB)

 David Rovics, The Day the Minimum Wage Workers Went on Strike.
 An upbeat celebration of the working class and of strength in solidarity ... with some very nice banjo picking

 Mad Agnes, Katie.
 A witty and sharp critique of bourgeois life from the perspective of the long-suffering--and admirable--cleaning lady

 The Foremen, Workin' on an MBA.
 Comic satire of the cushy life & boundless self-pity of the men in the gray flannel suits--set to a tune that recalls a chain gang work-song.
 Yep, one of those voices is Roy Zimmerman's

 Utah Phillips, Moose Turd Pie.
 Spoken, with a little guitar.
 Utah recalls (with only the slightest hint of exaggeration) the worst job he ever held

 Anne Feeney, Business News / Hallelujah, I'm a Bum!
 A beautiful rendition of an 1890's song about unemployment.
 A fine homage to Simon & Garfunkel's 1965 classic "Silent Night / 6 o'Clock News" and a good song in its own right

 John McCutcheon, Doing Our Job.
 McCutcheon applies Cal Ripken Jr.'s modest remarks upon breaking a major-league record to working people generally.
 A long-overdue celebration of the best of American working-class values.

-This installment was previously broadcast in 2010 and 2015.
+This installment was previously broadcast.
 Files downloaded from the links, above, are identified as NWN #391.